pilotmoon/popclipweb/site/dev/icons.md

 ### File icons

-[Packaged extensions](/dev/packages) can contain image files for use as icons.
-File icons are specified with a path to the image file relative to the package root directory.
+File icons can only be used in [packages](/dev/packages).
+The icon is specified as a path to a `.png` or `.svg` image file in the package.

 ```json
 {